sneas/blog/content/blog/react-event-handler-parameter/index.md

 date: 2019-03-02T13:07:35+01:00
 ---

-There are two popular ways of passing parameters into event handlers in React.
-Let have a look at them first.
+There are two popular ways of passing parameters into React's event handlers.
+Let's have a look at them first.

 ## Currying